 The Capstone Project is a comprehensive analysis of an issue facing the client - a key decision, a critical policy, a new challenge, an emerging opportunity, or a new program or initiative.
 Students are responsible for identifying their client, and for working with the client to define an appropriate topic and terms of reference, which provides the flexibility for the student to pursue a client and topic directly related to their area of concentration.

 Working closely with the client, the student will prepare a comprehensive analysis of the issue, combining relevant economic, political, institutional, managerial, legal, or other analyses, depending on the nature of the issue, alongside options and recommendations for action.
 Over the course of the year, students can expect to make oral presentations on the prospectus, extended outline, draft and completed projects to the professor, peer group, client, faculty advisor, and other faculty members.
-Akin to a professional consulting assignment, students will make a formal presentation to the client at the conclusion of the analysis, and prepare a professional 40-page analysis of the policy, management, or institutional issue.
+Akin to a professional consulting assignment, students will make a formal presentation to the client at the conclusion of the analysis, and prepare a professional 40-page analysis and poster of the policy, management, or institutional issue.
 A non-proprietary version of the paper will also be prepared that the student may use as an example of his/her work for future employers.

 The precise content of the report, and the types of analysis included, will depend on the nature of the issue and the needs of the client, but in most cases the final report will include the following: